History of the British National Party: Gains at local level (1990s)

-Griffin leadership, identity nationalism, growth years 1999 to 2007
+Griffin leadership, identity nationalism, growth years (1999–2007)

 In September 1999, Nick Griffin, supported by Tony Lecomber, stood against Tyndall for leadership of the BNP.

 John Tyndall only received 411 (30%) of the votes, giving Griffin the majority with 70%.
 After Griffin won he began modernising the party's image, though the crucial policy change from compulsory to voluntary repatriation which had already been suggested under Tyndall's leadership.
 Griffin moved the party from a focus on the status of Jews in Britain, to allowing Jews to stand for the party.
 A new monthly newspaper, The Voice of Freedom, was initiated, as well as a journal, Identity.
 During the 2001 general election, following the milltown riots, Oldham and Burnley polled highest for the BNP.
 Following 9/11 the BNP made further political capital.

 At local level, the BNP continued to improve on its electoral results in 2002–03, gaining council seats in Blackburn, Calderdale and Burnley, despite an extensive opposition campaign.
 This success led to a large number of the National Democrats party, including Simon Darby and Martin Wingfield defecting to the British National Party from 1999 to 2003.
 After the 2004 elections, the BBC and Searchlight created a documentary called The Secret Agent, featuring Jason Gwynne infiltrating the BNP.
 In it, Griffin and Mark Collett made comments critical of Islam.
 Following the documentary, Barclays Bank froze the party's accounts.
 Collett and Griffin were acquitted on charges of incitement to racial hatred in 2006.
 The BNP branded the BBC "cockroaches".
 In Burnley, the BNP lost one of its councillors, Maureen Stowe, who left the party after claiming it was racist.
 She told The Guardian, "I became a BNP councillor, like most people who voted for me, by believing their lies".
 Following the 7/7 bombings in London, the BNP released fliers with the slogan; "maybe now it's time to start listening to the BNP".
 Griffin claimed that this was the "cost of voting Labour", attacking the government for bringing the United Kingdom into an "illegal" Iraq War and for its immigration policies.
 YouGov claimed in 2006, that support for the party stood at up to 7%.
 Large gains were made in the 2006 local elections, where the BNP more than doubled its number of councillors and became the second party on the Barking and Dagenham council.